Lake Tanganyika: Water characteristics

 The lake's water is alkaline with a pH around 9 at depths of 0-100 m.
 Below this, it is around 8.7, gradually decreasing to 8.3–8.5 in the deepest parts of Tanganyika.
 A similar pattern can be seen in the electric conductivity, ranging from about 670 μS/cm in the upper part to 690 μS/cm in the deepest.

 Surface temperatures generally range from about 24 C in the southern part of the lake in early August to 28–29 C in the late rainy season in March—April.
 At depths greater than 400 m, the temperature is very stable at 23.1–23.4 C. The water has gradually warmed since the 19th century and this has accelerated with global warming since the 1950s.

 The lake is stratified and seasonal mixing generally does not extend beyond depths of 150 m.
 The mixing mainly occurs as upwellings in the south and is wind-driven, but to a lesser extent, up- and downwellings also occur elsewhere in the lake.
 As a consequence of the stratification, the deep sections contain "fossil water".
 This also means it has no oxygen (it is anoxic) in the deeper parts, essentially limiting fish and other aerobic organisms to the upper part.
 Some geographical variations are seen in this limit, but it is typically at depths around 100 m in the northern part of the lake and 240-250 m in the south.
-The oxygen-devoid deepest sections contain high levels of toxic hydrogen sulphide and are essentially lifeless, except for bacteria.
+The oxygen-devoid deepest sections contain high levels of toxic hydrogen sulfide and are essentially lifeless, except for bacteria.

 Biology

 Reptiles

-Lake Tanganyika and associated wetlands are home to Nile crocodiles (including famous giant Gustave), Zambian hinged terrapins, serrated hinged terrapins, and pan hinged terrapins (last species not in the lake itself, but in adjacent lagoons).
+Lake Tanganyika and its associated wetlands are home to Nile crocodiles (including famous giant Gustave), Zambian hinged terrapins, serrated hinged terrapins, and pan hinged terrapins (last species not in the lake itself, but in adjacent lagoons).
 Storm's water cobra, a threatened subspecies of banded water cobra that feeds mainly on fish, is only found in Lake Tanganyika, where it prefers rocky shores.